 This textbook is a valuable resource for any aspiring science illustrator.
 It is a comprehensive reference book that covers the fundamentals and materials of fine art and illustration, the use of microscopes, as well as the business aspects of working as a scientific illustrator.
 The handbook describes well tested methods for depicting accurate scientific subjects across many fields of science including molecular biology, botany, astronomy, earth science, zoology, archaeology, medicine, cartography, and the design of charts and diagrams.

-10. Colour and Light by James Gurney
+10. Color and Light: A Guide for the Realist Painter by James Gurney

 I have read many books on colour theory for painters and understand the physics and biology behind our perception of light and colour, but it wasn’t until this book that I finally understood how to apply this knowledge practically to create illustrations.
 James Gurney, of Dinotopia fame, shares his knowledge on how to use colour and light to create realistic illustrations.
 He explains how to create restricted colour palette for an illustration and why, as well as methods to avoid or exploit the optical illusions our visual systems are prone to.
 Gurney uses his broad portfolio of illustrations, from his fantasy world of Dinotopia to his historical recreations for National Geographic, to provide diverse examples for his techniques.
 If I was to recommend just one book for aspiring illustrators in any field, it would be this one.